Certifications / Cloud

 Follow us

 VMware's ESXi is the world's leading virtualization hypervisor.
-IT professionals regard ESXi as the go-to hypervisor for running virtual machines — and it's available for free.
-VMware offers various paid versions of ESXi, but also provides a free version available for anyone to use.
+Many IT professionals view ESXi as the go-to hypervisor for running virtual machines.
+VMware offers various paid versions of ESXi and used to offer a free version, which was discontinued in 2024.

 What is VMware ESXi?

-Free ESXi vs. Paid ESXi: A Detailed Comparison
+Free ESXi (Discontinued) vs. Paid ESXi: A Detailed Comparison

-Here's a comparison of the features you get with free and paid:
+Here's a comparison of the feature differences between the old free version and the paid version.

 Paid vSphere Hypervisor